 We specialise in the following treatments:

 CLINICAL PREGNANCY AND LIVE BIRTH RATES 2015

 We are extremely proud of our results.

-We also feel that you deserve an accurate sense of your chances for falling pregnant with a happy, healthy baby.
+We also feel that you deserve an accurate sense of your chances of falling pregnant with a happy, healthy baby.
 To understand IVF success rates, it’s important to be aware that many clinics promote their success rates differently.
 However, accredited clinics in Australia and New Zealand report their success rates to a central body called ANZARD (Assisted Reproductive Technology in Australia and New Zealand), so it can be useful to compare your fertility clinic against the overall ANZARD statistics.

 An important question to ask your doctor is,

 “What is my individual chance, using my own eggs,

 of having an embryo transferred and a live birth?”